Corneliu Zelea Codreanu: Early life

 Corneliu Codreanu was born in Huși to Ion Zelea Codreanu and Elizabeth (née Brunner) on 13 September 1899.
-His father, a German teacher and himself a declared "Romanian nationalist", would later become a political figure within his son's movement.
-A native of Bukovina in Austria-Hungary, Ion had originally been known as Zelinski; his wife was of partial German heritage.
+His father, a teacher and himself a Romanian nationalist, would later become a political figure within his son's movement.
+A native of Bukovina in Austria-Hungary, Ion had originally been known as Zelinski; his wife was ethnically German.
 Statements according to which Ion Zelea Codreanu was originally a Slav of Ukrainian or Polish origin contrast with the Romanian chauvinism he embraced for the rest of his life; Codreanu the elder associated with antisemitic figures such as University of Iași professor A. C. Cuza.
 Just prior to Corneliu Zelea Codreanu's 1938 trial, his ethnic origins were the subject of an anti-Legionary propagandistic campaign organized by the authorities, who distributed copies of a variant of his genealogy which alleged that he was of mixed ancestry, being the descendant of not just Ukrainians, Germans, and Romanians, but also Czechs and Russians, and that several of their ancestors were delinquents.
 Historian Ilarion Țiu describes this as an attempt to offend and libel Codreanu.
+Codreanu's mother came from a Bukovina German family, which had originally emigrated from Bavaria.

 Too young for conscription in 1916, when Romania entered World War I on the Entente side, Codreanu nonetheless tried his best to enlist and fight in the subsequent campaign.
 His education at the military school in Bacău (where he was a colleague of Petre Pandrea, the future left-wing activist) ended in the same year as Romania's direct implication in the war.
 In 1919, after moving to Iași, Codreanu found communism as his new enemy, after he had witnessed the impact of Bolshevik agitation in Moldavia, and especially after Romania lost her main ally in the October Revolution, forcing her to sign the 1918 Treaty of Bucharest; also, the newly founded Comintern was violently opposed to Romania's interwar borders (see Greater Romania).